Thunersee–Beatenberg Funicular

-The Thunersee–Beatenberg Funicular (Thunersee–Beatenberg Bahn; TBB) is a funicular in the Swiss Canton of Berne.
+The Thunersee–Beatenberg Funicular (Thunersee–Beatenberg Bahn; TBB) is a funicular in the canton of Bern, Switzerland.
 It links a jetty, at Beatenbucht in the municipality of Sigriswil and on the shores of Lake Thun, to the village of Beatenberg, situated on the plateau above at 1120 m above sea level.

 At Beatenbucht, the funicular connects with shipping services, run by BLS AG, and bus services, run by Verkehrsbetriebe STI.
 Both shipping and bus services connect Beatenbucht to Interlaken and Thun.
 At Beatenberg, the funicular connects with the Seilbahnen Beatenberg-Niederhorn, a gondola lift which runs to the summit of the Niederhorn.

 History

 The funicular was built in 1888 and 1889, and opened on 21 June 1889, by the Drahtseilbahn Thunersee–Beatenberg company.
 The funicular was converted to electric operation in 1911, and the following year it commenced year round operation.
 The onward connection to the summit of the Niederhorn by cable car was first opened, by a separate company, in 1946.

 The line was completely reconstructed between October 2004 and July 2005, and new modern style cars were provided.
 In 2014, the funicular and cable car companies were merged, to create the current Niederhornbahn AG company.
 In the autumn of 2016, a new motor and electronic control system was installed.